MilesMcBain/rmdgh/README.md

 ### Drafting issues

   - `draft_issue()` Will create a new RMarkdown GitHub issue, defaulting to the current repo.
-By default issues are created in a temporary directory but the path can be changed with option `rmd_gh_issue_draft_path`.
+By default issues are created in a temporary directory but the path can be changed with option `rmdgh_issue_draft_path`.

   Config you can use looks something like this: